Love (Sweet Love)

-"Love (Sweet Love)" is a song recorded by British girl group Little Mix.
-It was released on 3 September 2021 through RCA Records, as a single in support of their first greatest hits album Between Us.
-The single was written by group members Leigh-Anne Pinnock and Jade Thirlwall, along with Lauren Aquilina, MNEK and Sakima; the latter two also produced the song.
+"Love (Sweet Love)" is a song by British girl group Little Mix.
+It was released on 3 September 2021 through RCA Records as a single in support of their greatest hits album Between Us.
+The song was written by group members Leigh-Anne Pinnock and Jade Thirlwall, along with Lauren Aquilina, MNEK and Sakima; the latter two also produced the song.

-"Love (Sweet Love)" was met with generally positive reviews from critics, with praise given to their vocal performance.
+"Love (Sweet Love)" was met with generally positive reviews from critics.
 Described as a pop song with elements of synth-pop and soul music, with lyrics that explores themes of female empowerment, independence, and self-love.
 On the UK Singles Chart it reached number 33, becoming Little Mix's 31st top 40 single.
 It also reached the top forty in Ireland, Croatia, Latvia and Hungary.
 Little Mix performed the track for the first time during The Confetti Tour, in 2022.

 Background and release

 On 29 August 2021, Little Mix teased the song by posting a short snippet of the music video on their social media accounts.
 The song was announced on 30 August 2021, with a new snippet of the music video released the next day.
 On 2 September 2021, a snippet of the song was released on the online video-sharing platform, TikTok, a day before the official release of the song.
 "Love (Sweet Love)" was released on 3 September 2021, along with an accompanying music video.
 This marked the group's first official song as a trio after Jesy Nelson's departure from the group in 2020.